deepankarm/org-jina-examples/my_first_jina_app/chapters/02_run.md

         f.index_lines(['abc', 'cde', 'efg'], batch_size=64, read_mode='rb', size=num_docs)
 ```

-Let's change this to:
+As you can see, this just indexes 3 strings.
+Let's load up our South Park file instead:

 ```python
     with f:
         f.index_lines(filepath='data/character-lines.csv', batch_size=8, read_mode='r', size=num_docs)
 ```

 While we're here, let's also reduce the number of documents we're indexing, just to speed things up while we're testing.
+We don't want to spend hours indexing only to have bugs later on!

 On line 17, let's change: